 Located only ten minutes from downtown Charlottesville, Potter's location can't be beat.
 Tucked away in the forested hills of southern Albemarle county, but easily accessed just off of Rt.
 29, you'll get both bucolic vibes and a short, easy drive from town.

-Download our Wedding Info Brochure to
+Download our Private Event Info Brochure to

 discover more about our event guidelines and pricing for 2020.

 Interested?
 Click here to send us an inquiry.

 The main hub of the tasting room and the most iconic visual space, the Chapel was indeed once used as an Episcopalian house of worship from 1924 until the early 1940s.
 Exposed rafters and tons of skylights lift the eyes upward towards the vaulted ceiling and working bell tower, while the plaster walls reveal the room's history through patches of exposed stonework and natural patina.
 The vibe is bright, modern, and welcoming.
 Custom rectangular and square farm tables, made from reclaimed hardwood saved from the original structure, fill the space along with bentwood bistro chairs in natural wood tones.